Skiing and Snowboarding

 of Queenstown and Wanaka.

-However remote ski locations like Mount Potts Backcountry and Temple Basin Ski Area are becoming increasingly more popular for the international skier on a tight budget.
+However remote ski locations like Temple Basin Ski Area are becoming increasingly more popular for the international skier on a tight budget.

 The New Zealand ski season is roughly early July to early October